Abingdon residents: Bring back banner poles

 “We were informed that the removal was necessitated by the threat of outside agitators coming to Abingdon to promote their political agendas,” Saunders said.

-Vice Mayor Donna Quetsch called Morani, “a smart man with big ideas and the courage to follow through on them in an ethical way.”
+Vice Mayor Donna Quetsch called Morani, “a smart man with big ideas and the courage to follow through on them with an ethical way.”

 Former Mayor Wayne Craig, who helped hire Morani, also spoke in support of the town manager.